Sam Allardyce: Style of play

 Bolton fans gave him the nickname "Super Sam Bionic Man" due to his tough tackling approach and the way he quickly got up after heavy collisions whilst the opposition player would be left flat on the ground.
 Veteran manager Dave Bassett, a friend of Allardyce, once humorously remarked that "He was what I called a ball-playing defender...
 If he wasn't playing with the ball he was playing with your balls."
-He was uncomfortable in possession, and played simple balls to his nearest teammates when he found himself with the ball, whilst teammates would be reluctant to pass to him.
+He was uncomfortable in possession.
+He played simple balls to his nearest teammates when he found himself with the ball, whilst teammates would be reluctant to pass to him.
 He did however possess good awareness and heading skills, and his anticipation made up for his lack of pace.

 Managerial career

 Early career

 Allardyce was hired as a player-coach by Brian Talbot at West Bromwich Albion in February 1989.
-He spent most of the rest of the 1988–89 season at The Hawthorns managing and playing for the reserve team, before being promoted to first team coach in the summer, in a move that saw former first team coach Stuart Pearson demoted to reserve team coaching.
-Allardyce and Talbot were sacked in January 1991 following a defeat to Isthmian League side Woking in the FA Cup.
+He spent most of the rest of the 1988–89 season at The Hawthorns managing and playing for the reserve team, before being promoted to first team coach in the summer, in a move that saw former first-team coach Stuart Pearson demoted to reserve team coaching.
+Allardyce and Talbot were dismissed in January 1991 following a defeat to Isthmian League side Woking in the FA Cup.
 He later worked as a part-time coach at Bury, but manager Mike Walsh could not afford to keep him on the staff for the 1989–90 season.

-Allardyce then took up the role of player-manager of Limerick, and guided the team to promotion into the League of Ireland Premier Division after winning the 1991–92 League of Ireland First Division.
-They achieved promotion despite tremendous financial pressures, with Allardyce coaching and playing for the first team whilst the club board signed players as Allardyce had no knowledge of the Irish football scene.
+Allardyce then took up the role of player-manager of Limerick and guided the team to promotion into the League of Ireland Premier Division after winning the 1991–92 League of Ireland First Division.
+Despite tremendous financial pressures, they achieved promotion, with Allardyce coaching and playing for the first team whilst the club board signed players as Allardyce had no knowledge of the Irish football scene.

 After his season in Ireland, Allardyce returned to England for the start of the 1992–93 season to coach at Preston North End under Les Chapman.
-Ten games into the season, however, Chapman was sacked and Allardyce was appointed caretaker manager.
-Despite a promising spell in charge, Allardyce did not get the job on a permanent basis, and in December 1992 Preston appointed John Beck as manager.
+Ten games into the season, however, Chapman was dismissed and Allardyce was appointed caretaker manager.
+Despite a promising spell in charge, Allardyce did not get the job permanently, and in December 1992 Preston appointed John Beck as manager.
 Allardyce worked as youth team coach for 18 months, but later said the extreme long ball tactics Beck enforced upon the club were "indefensible".